 - Fatigue or anemia

 A lung biopsy is the only legally reliable test to confirm a diagnosis of lung cancer and is essential to support a legal case for compensation.
 It is important to note that this procedure cannot determine how much asbestos an individual may have been exposed to or whether lung cancer will develop in the future.
+This is why, even in the event of a negative biopsy, we strongly advise that you regularly obtain medical checkups and screenings to stay on top of any future development of lung cancer.

 Several factors can help to determine how asbestos exposure affects an individual, including: